 Conclusion: calibrating confidence

-Confidence requires an optimism that things will work out in the end.
-More than that, it requires a belief even if things don't work out, you will be fine.
+Confidence requires the hope that things will work out in the end.
+More than that, it requires a belief that even if things don't work out, you will be fine.

 So what's better – being under or over-confident?
 I'm sorry to say that 1,700 words into this article, the jury's still out.

 There are benefits to being slightly under-confident.
-A little bit of self-doubt incentives you to close the gap between your actual and desired competencies, which means you'll probably show up better prepared.
+A little bit of self-doubt incentivises you to close the gap between your actual and desired competencies, which means you'll probably show up better prepared.
 You might be better liked too because people generally appreciate those who come across as humble.
-The caveat is that underconfidence often leads to inaction because we tend to hold ourselves back when we're not sure of ourselves.
+Sadly, underconfidence often leads to inaction because we tend to hold back when we're not sure of ourselves.